 Ordinary sand—the same material used to form a bed for setting pavers—can also be used to fill the joints between pavers, so why use polymeric sand?
 In fact, a drawback of this product is that it can cause staining on your pavers (to remove the stains, some suggest scrubbing with vinegar).
 Nonetheless, the product is also superior to regular sand in a variety of ways:

 - It improves durability.
 The binding agents in this product help lock the pavers together.
 This will give your installation more strength over the long haul.

-- A heavy rain will not wash the sand out of the joints between pavers if you use polymeric sand.
+- Heavy rain will not wash the sand out of the joints between pavers if you use polymeric sand.
 By contrast, this is a common problem with ordinary sand.
 Polymeric sand reduces the amount of water that will wash between the pavers and down into the base materials, a quality that also keeps the base foundation under the surface sturdy and intact.

 - It deters weed plants.
 Weeds are amazingly resilient and can grow almost anywhere.
 Using this product will not guarantee that weeds will never grow in your new walkway or patio, but it will help considerably.
 Plain sand is a much more inviting than polymeric sand as a home for weeds.

 - It is resistant to ants.
 Ants will have a much more difficult time getting into and making homes in the spaces between your pavers if you use polymeric sand.

 - It comes in different colors.
 Polymeric sand comes in a variety of colors, usually in different shades of gray and beige.
 Choose the color that goes best with your pavers.
 For example, a shade of gray looks good with flagstone pavers.